azmfaridee/azmfaridee/README.md

 My research is focused on building scalable machine learning models that are robust against domain and category shifts with minimal-to-no extra label information.
 To that end, I primarily work on deep unsupervised, self-supervised, adversarial, disentangled (interpretable) representation learning & learnable data augmentation techniques.
 I’m interested in discovering the optimum transferability of the representations between domains, tasks, and modalities (e.g. in human action recognition).

 During summer 2020, I completed an applied scientist internship at Amazon where I improved the latency and robustness of a neural machine translation system under noisy inputs using some of the above ideas.
-I will be joining Microsoft Research Redmond (Audio Research Group) as an research intern in summer 2021.
+I will be joining Microsoft Research Redmond as an research intern in summer 2021.

 Before coming back to graduate school, I have spent around 8 years in the industry building (and later leading teams in developing) distributed & scalable back-ends.
 I've also been an active contributor in a few open source projects through [Google Summer of Code program](https://summerofcode.withgoogle.com/) (both as a participant and later in mentoring roles)